pbmacsodak/Ox-U/README.md

 -   **Intense prayer and warring for the kingdom**

-    -   This is constantly taught. stressed, and applied
+    -   This is a constant teaching. always prioroty, and applied daily
-    -   Prayer -- daily personal time, frequent corporate prayer gatherings and praying on the streets for all peoples
+    -   Prayer -- daily personal prayer time, frequent corporate prayer gatherings as well as praying on the streets for all peoples
     -   Frequent times of corporate warring for children, families, marriages, those incarcerated, government, pastors, and movement of God.